Momčilo Krajišnik: Participation in the Dayton negotiations

 Krajišnik took part in the negotiations leading to the Dayton Agreement.
 He earned the nickname "Mr. No" for his uncompromising stance during negotiations.
 About that period, Richard Holbrooke noted in his memoirs:

 As everybody who met him noted, Krajišnik had only one long and extraordinarily brushy eyebrow, which spanned his forehead, creating what looked like a permanent dark cloud over his deep-set eyes.
 Although Krajišnik had not been indicted by the War Crimes Tribunal – and could therefore participate in Dayton – it was hard to distinguish his views from those of his close friend Radovan Karadžić.
 Milošević had often said that Krajišnik was "more difficult" than Karadžić, but we had little basis on which to make an independent judgment. [...]
 He and Izetbegović knew each other well, from lengthy meetings in the Bosnian Assembly before the war.
 Krajišnik owned a five-hectare farm on the edge of Sarajevo, in an area that would probably revert to the Muslims in any settlement, and we often made bitter jokes that the war was really over Krajišnik's five hectares.

 Indictment by the ICTY and arrest

-Krajišnik (sitting far right) alongside (from left to right) Pope John Paul II, Alija Izetbegović and Krešimir Zubak (sitting) in 1997.

 Krajišnik was indicted by the ICTY on various charges of crimes against humanity - namely extermination, murder, persecution, deportation, and forced transfer, murder as a war crime, and genocide - in relation to acts committed in 1992 in Bosnia and Herzegovina by Bosnian Serb forces.
 He was tracked by French intelligence special forces 13e RDP.
 He was arrested on 3 April 2000 at Pale by French SEALs Commando Hubert which were part of SFOR.